Patrick Mahomes: This was more 'nerve-racking' than fourth quarter of the Super Bowl

 Despite the come back victory in Super Bowl LIV, the Chiefs quarterback was adamant about his statement

-Patrick Mahomes put in a valiant effort in the fourth quarter of Super Bowl LIV to win his first title with the Kansas City Chiefs but he admitted Monday there’s was something that made him even more nervous.
+Patrick Mahomes put in a valiant effort in the fourth quarter of Super Bowl LIV to win his first title with the Kansas City Chiefs but he admitted Monday there was something that made him even more nervous.

 Mahomes told KCSP 610 Sports Radio that proposing to his longtime girlfriend Brittany Matthews was more nerve-racking than the fourth quarter of the Super Bowl.